pen-lang/pen/doc/src/guides/ffi.md

 # Foreign Function Interface (FFI)

-Using FFI, you can import or export functions in foreign languages.
+Using FFI, you can import or export functions in foreign languages, such as [Rust](https://www.rust-lang.org/) and C.

 ## Importing functions in foreign languages